Each year we receive more requests for assistance and as a result we are always looking for new responders to join the team.

 OK, so how do I join?

 To volunteer with us you need to:

 - Complete the membership form, which can be found here.

-- Meet with a trustee and bring your driving licence, insurance, MOT and road tax documents with you.
+- Meet with a trustee, either in-person or via video, and have your driving licence, insurance, MOT and road tax documents with you.
 You will also need to pay the joining fee of £25.

 - Attend an induction training session.

 Your ID card, welcome pack and equipment will be issued soon after your membership has been confirmed.
 Owing to some of the tasks we carry out, we also undertake DBS checks on our volunteers and will arrange that with you in due course.

 We look forward to welcoming you to the team!

 If you need to contact our Membership Officer, please use the form below and someone will be in touch with you shortly.